trycomai/.github/profile/README.md

 ## Trycom AI

 Welcome to **Trycom AI**, where we build software solutions to enhance digital marketing agencies.
-Our focus is on integrating advanced technology to solve real-world challenges and improve operational efficiency.
+Our focus is on automating daily processes using AI to solve real-world challenges and improve operational efficiency, reduce costs, and 10x your ROI.

 ## 🤝 Get Involved